Haley Bradshaw, MD

 PGY-2

-I am originally from Greenwich, Connecticut and grew up in Franklin, TN.
-I was raised by your traditional Italian/Irish Catholic family with my parents, older sister and four younger brothers.
-I went to undergrad at Tennessee Tech to study engineering and math before transitioning to medicine.
-SCUBA, rock climbing, skydiving, you name it I love a good adventure (next on the list is bull riding).
+I am originally from Greenwich, Connecticut, and grew up in Franklin, Tennessee.
+I was raised by a traditional Italian/Irish Catholic family with my parents, older sister and four younger brothers.
+I went to undergrad at Tennessee Tech University to study engineering and math before transitioning to medicine.
+SCUBA, rock climbing, skydiving — you name it, I love a good adventure.
 I also like to relax with family and friends, beach time, and I never say no to a good comedy.

 Undergraduate: Tennessee Tech University